hestabroo/website/_posts/2025-08-26-spotifywrapped.md

   <figure>
     <img src="{{ site.baseurl }}/assets/projects/20250811_spotifywrapped_siteassets/kmodel_fthmap.png">
+    <figcaption>Genre tag correlation on each of my 20 style clusters</figcaption>
   </figure>

   For the most part, there's at least one pretty dominant tag for each cluster.
 I set up logic to name the clusters based on (up to) the top two most correlated tags.
 I attempted to define a threshold (20% of maximum correlation) for a value tight enough to include in naming.
 After that, I just mapped the cluster names back onto each artist in the original dataset: